 Ed Byrne Interview

-It’s been a few years since Irish comedian Ed Byrne was in Australia, and he’s looking to make up for lost time.
+Ed Byrne is in Australia, and he’s looking to make up for lost time.
 Geoff Bartlett reports.

 Ed Byrne’s arrival last week in Melbourne to perform at the comedy festival coincided with his birthday.
 But Byrne says the real milestone for him will be later in the year, when he celebrates the anniversary of his comedy debut.
 ‘It’ll be 10 years in October.
 I’m looking forward to it.
 After 10 years, I think you can finally call yourself a veteran.
 I still feel myself as being this young, new comic – still doing my apprenticeship.
 But now, I can sit at the table and tell all the younger comics what I think and they’ll have to listen.’